leebyounghan/byounhanlee.github.io/_pages/about.md

   - /about.html
 ---

-Ph.D. candidate in the Department of Artificial Intelligence at Ajou University, advised by Prof. Kyung-Ah Sohn.
-Research focuses on building robust and safe AI systems, with particular emphasis on Natural Language Processing, AI Safety, and Medical AI applications.
+Ph.D. candidate in Artificial Intelligence specializing in Natural Language Processing.
+Research focuses on investigating and mitigating the effects of various biases within AI systems, with particular emphasis on detecting and reducing bias in Large Language Model-based applications.
+Current research interests include examining the impact of societal biases on medical diagnosis in healthcare AI systems.

 ## Research Interests
 - **Robust AI**: Developing AI systems that perform reliably across diverse and challenging environments